bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 firmware versions.

 ## Prequisites
+### Disk space
+This procedure will take up to a maximum of just under 850MiB of disk space during the build process and will generate about 85MiB of finished product.

+### Time
+The build components take a total of about 10 minutes to complete on an 8 core i7 PC.
+It takes about 1 hour on a Raspberry Pi 4B.

 ### A cross compilation suite on a build host
 You can follow the instructions at

 https://github.com/bertofurth/Seagate-Central-Toolchain

-to generate a cross compilation suite that will generate binaries suitable for the Seagate Central.
+to generate a cross compilation suite that will generate binaries, headers and other data suitable for the Seagate Central.

 Note that an alternative approach would be to install gcc and other build tools on the Seagate Central itself and perform the process on